jan-warchol/tie-crusade/README.md

 - evolves

 track all possible parameters (from tie details, see Karol's testing files) and locate where in the code they're used.
 I suppose that all this happens insidde tie-formatting-problem.cc, but maybe somewhere else.

+Description of the subdirs:
+- real-life examples: only images go here - screenshots or scans of scores from any sources (Lilypond, hand-engraved, other software if applicable)
+- current vs suggested shapes - here you can learn how the ties should look like.
+There are both systematic examinations and real-life cases here.
+- tests - meant for checking how lilypond handles various cases.
+- solution - notes on how the problem should be solved.

+Possible categorization:
+- single notes
+- chords
+- suspended noteheads
+- polyphony
+- dotted notes
+- dotted chords
+- ties avoiding accidentals/ ties moving too far vertically